 3T MRI Cost: High-Field MRI Pricing 2026

 3T scanners operate at twice the magnetic field strength of standard 1.5T scanners.
-The price premium runs 10 to 25 percent over 1.5T for the same body part.
-This page explains where 3T is worth paying for and where 1.5T is fully diagnostic.
+No UK provider publishes a separate national 3T tariff, and US billing uses the same CPT code at either field strength, so any premium is set site by site.
+This page explains where 3T is worth asking for and where 1.5T is fully diagnostic.

 3T MRI at a Glance